-- As a C project gets larger, you may wish to break it into several sub-directories. - Core concept: each sub-directory contains: - One or more modules (each a paired .c and .h file as usual). - Along with any associated test programs. - Plus a Makefile that compiles all the .c files, builds all the test programs, and builds a library containing the .o files belonging to those modules.
+- As a C project gets larger, you may wish to break it into several sub-directories. - Core concept: each sub-directory contains: - One or more modules (each a paired .c and .h file as usual). - Ideally these modules should only depend on each other, and the C standard library. - Along with any associated test programs. - Plus a Makefile that compiles all the .c files, builds all the test programs, and builds a library containing the .o files belonging to those modules.

-- As a C project gets larger, you may wish to break it into several sub-directories. - Core concept: each sub-directory contains: - One or more modules (each a paired .c and .h file as usual). - Along with any associated test programs. - Plus a Makefile that compiles all the .c files, builds all the test programs, and builds a library containing the .o files belonging to those modules. - Let's split our existing intlist and avgwordlen directory up. - What to split?
+- As a C project gets larger, you may wish to break it into several sub-directories. - Core concept: each sub-directory contains: - One or more modules (each a paired .c and .h file as usual). - Ideally these modules should only depend on each other, and the C standard library. - Along with any associated test programs. - Plus a Makefile that compiles all the .c files, builds all the test programs, and builds a library containing the .o files belonging to those modules. - Let's split our existing intlist and avgwordlen directory up. - What to split?

-- As a C project gets larger, you may wish to break it into several sub-directories. - Core concept: each sub-directory contains: - One or more modules (each a paired .c and .h file as usual). - Along with any associated test programs. - Plus a Makefile that compiles all the .c files, builds all the test programs, and builds a library containing the .o files belonging to those modules. - Let's split our existing intlist and avgwordlen directory up. - What to split?
+- As a C project gets larger, you may wish to break it into several sub-directories. - Core concept: each sub-directory contains: - One or more modules (each a paired .c and .h file as usual). - Ideally these modules should only depend on each other, and the C standard library. - Along with any associated test programs. - Plus a Makefile that compiles all the .c files, builds all the test programs, and builds a library containing the .o files belonging to those modules. - Let's split our existing intlist and avgwordlen directory up. - What to split?
 The intlist module is: - Logically separate. - Reusable whenever we want a list of integers. - Depends on only the standard library. - That is, it's highly cohesive. - So: it's perfect for splitting out into a library sub-directory. - In tarball directory 04.intlist-with-lib, you'll see what we have done to achieve this.

-- There's a separate lib sub-directory, let's explore it first: - lib contains intlist.c, intlist.h, testlist.c and it's own Makefile. - lib/Makefile builds two core targets: - The executable testlist. - The library libintlist.a containing intlist.o.
+- There's a separate lib sub-directory, let's explore it first: - lib contains intlist.c, intlist.h, testlist.c and it's own Makefile, lib/Makefile, which builds two core targets: - The executable testlist. - The library libintlist.a containing intlist.o.

-- There's a separate lib sub-directory, let's explore it first: - lib contains intlist.c, intlist.h, testlist.c and it's own Makefile. - lib/Makefile builds two core targets: - The executable testlist. - The library libintlist.a containing intlist.o. - The new parts of that Makefile are:
+- There's a separate lib sub-directory, let's explore it first: - lib contains intlist.c, intlist.h, testlist.c and it's own Makefile, lib/Makefile, which builds two core targets: - The executable testlist. - The library libintlist.a containing intlist.o. - To do this, lib/Makefile has the following new parts: